wangziqi2013/wangziqi2013.github.io/_posts/2018-05-29-Hardware-Ext-to-Make-Lazy-Sub-Safe.markdown

 necessary to prevent them from reading inconsistent states created by the fall back transaction before they are actually aborted by data conflicts.

-Lazy subscription, as its name suggests, enables  STM and HTM
+Lazy subscription, as its name suggests, is a scheme that allows hardware transactions to subscribe to the lock "lazily".
+This means that the subscription needs not to happen at the beginning of the transaction, but right before the transaction is ready to commit.
+Lazy subscription is sometimes favored over standard HLE, because it allows higher degree of concurrency between hardware threads and the fall back thread.
+Standard HLE, as described in the previous paragraph, serializes the execution of hardware transactions and fall back transactions.
+At any given point in time, only one type of them can be actively running. enables  STM and HTM